AdrianDoM/ComplexFunctions/README.md

 ## The article
 ~~I hope that someday~~ Soon I will write a *not-so-short* article about complex functions and how to visualise them which demonstrates the potential and usage of this framework.
-Until that day comes, you can get a sneak peak of what it can do by visiting https://adriandom.github.io/ComplexFunctions/test.html.
+Until that day comes, you can get a sneak peak of what it can do by visiting [this page](https://adriandom.github.io/ComplexFunctions/test.html).

 ## Dependencies
 Currently, the only dependency of this project is the [Math.js](https://mathjs.org/index.html) library.